-Wargirl is groovy baby.
+Wargirl is a groovy band.
 Also, they are pretty badass.
 If I was in the movie “Predator,” Wargirl would be the group of people that I would want on my side.
 They are so entertaining and intelligent.
-They all know things and have certain skillsets that could be useful.
-Plus, they’ve been to Costa Rica recently so they can survive the heat.
+They all know things and have certain skill sets that could be useful.
+Plus, they gave been to Costa Rica recently so they can survive the heat.

 So before anyone goes off into the rainforest, read the interview that I had with Wargirl.

 Where was your first show as a fan? as a band?

 As a band, our first show was at Chateau Marmont in Hollywood.
 Not an ordinary place for a show but our friends were putting on a party there so it happened.
 Very fun first show.

 As individuals, it’s all over the map.
 For one of us it was Paul Simon with parents which is still pretty cool.
 Smashing Pumpkins, The Ramones, the Pixies.
 No real surprises.
 Cool stuff but fairly mainstream.
 I’m sure there are some embarrassing concerts if